egurinko/envision/README.md

 # ENVISION

 ENVISION is a web application for visualizing your working environment.
-It gets environmental data like CO2, temperature, humidity, lux and so on by using Raspberry pi 3 and some sensors.
+It gets environmental data like CO2, temperature, the amount of snack by weight, humidity, lux and so on by using Raspberry pi 3 and some sensors.

 [![ENVISION UI](https://user-images.githubusercontent.com/23233648/50395178-bccc1380-07a5-11e9-8b00-ead2f3fe7da6.png)](https://ject.netlify.com/)